v8/v8.dev/src/blog/v8-lite.md

   <figcaption><a href="https://www.youtube.com/watch?v=56ogP8-eRqA">“V8 Lite  ⁠— slimming down JavaScript memory”</a> as presented by Ross McIlroy at BlinkOn 10.</figcaption>
 </figure>

-## Lite Mode
+## Lite mode

 In order to optimize V8’s memory usage, we first needed to understand how memory is used by V8 and what object types contribute a large proportion of V8’s heap size.
-We used V8’s [memory visualization](https://v8.dev/blog/optimizing-v8-memory#memory-visualization) tools to trace heap composition across a number of typical web pages.
+We used V8’s [memory visualization](/blog/optimizing-v8-memory#memory-visualization) tools to trace heap composition across a number of typical web pages.

 <figure>
   <img src="/_img/v8-lite/memory-categorization.svg" width="950" height="440" alt="" loading="lazy">